Entwurmen von Katzen

 The easiest way to give your pet a worming treatment is with a spot-on preparation .
 You simply drip this onto the back of your cat's neck.
 The product is then absorbed by the skin and enters the cat's body, where it acts against the parasites and also kills the worm eggs.
 This also prevents excreted worms from reaching other animals or people.
 The amount of spot-on to be administered usually depends on the cat's body weight .

-In order to carry out the most effective treatment, it is advisable to use a combination product .
+In order to carry out the most effective treatment possible, it is advisable to use a combination preparation .
 This combats various types of worms such as hookworms, tapeworms and roundworms.
-It is often also advisable to choose a product that also works against ticks and fleas in addition to worms.
+It is often also advisable to choose a preparation that also works against ticks and fleas in addition to worms.

 If the worming treatment is effective, the cat may still excrete worms through very soft stools.
 In this case, however, the worms die and the body expels them from the organism.